GLOBAL MARKETS-Shares rebound, Treasury yields rise on stronger data

 An index compiled by U.S. bank Citi that monitors whether economic data comes in better or worse than economists had been expecting is back in negative territory.

-Crude oil gave up gains on news Washington would ease some restrictions on Venezuela's government, and prices fell further when Powell began to speak on concerns a Fed policy error could slam the economy and reduce energy demand.
+Crude oil gave up gains on news Washington may ease restrictions on Venezuela's government, and prices fell further when Powell began to speak on concerns a Fed policy error could slam the economy and reduce energy demand.

 U.S. crude futures CLc1 fell $1.80 to settle at $112.40 a barrel and Brent LCOc1 settled down $2.31 at $111.93 a barrel.